vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 ### Governance

-DeFi Franc draws inspiration from Liquity, but sets itself apart by introducing DAO governance and having the ability to update the system with new features.
+DeFi franc draws inspiration from Liquity, but sets itself apart by introducing DAO governance and having the ability to update the system with new features.
 Governable aspects of the system include:

 * Add new collateral types, including an associated Stability Pool and oracle
 * Adjust system parameters, including set oracle pricefeed, set minimum collateral ratio before triggering liquidation (101%-1000%), set critical collateral ratio before triggering Recovery Mode (101%-1000%), set min/max borrow fee (0%-10%), set Liquidation Reserve fee (1-200), set minimum borrow amount (0-10,000), and set min redemption fee (.1%-10%)
 * Introduce a whitelist for DCHF redemptions (note: this is seperate from repaying debt, and governance cannot prevent depositors from withdrawing their collateral)
 * Upgrade to a new AdminContract, TroveManager, and BorrowingOperations contract
-* Handling of MON funds between the CommunityIssuance and StabilityPool contracts
+* Handling of protocol fees between the CommunityIssuance and StabilityPool contracts
 * Emergency pause of MON staking deposits and pause of DCHF minting

-While the protocol allows for additional collateral types and native leverage on crypto-assets and LP Tokens, the core team currently has no immediate plans to add new collateral types.
-The team believes, based on informal discussion, if additional collateral were to be considered in the future it may involve staked ETH.
-Nevertheless, Moneta DAO has discretion over supporting new collateral types for DCHF, and the 4-of-6 multi-sig has the power to enact it.
+While the protocol allows for adding additional collateral types, the core team currently has no immediate plans to add any.
+Based on informal discussion, the team believes a logical next collateral may involve staked ETH.
+In any case, Moneta DAO has discretion over supporting new collateral types for DCHF, and the 4-of-6 owner multi-sig has the power to enact it.

 #### Moneta DAO

-The most significant addresses to Moneta governance are the [4-of-6 Owner multi-sig](https://etherscan.io/address/0x83737eae72ba7597b36494d723fbf58cafee8a69) and the [4-of-6 Treasury multi-sig](https://etherscan.io/address/0x5592cb82f5b11a4e42b1275a973e6b712194e239).
-The Treasury and Protocol Owner addresses are composed of the same individuals.
+The most significant addresses for Moneta governance are the [4-of-6 Owner multi-sig](https://etherscan.io/address/0x83737eae72ba7597b36494d723fbf58cafee8a69) and the [4-of-6 Treasury multi-sig](https://etherscan.io/address/0x5592cb82f5b11a4e42b1275a973e6b712194e239).
+The Treasury and Owner addresses are composed of the same individuals.

-The Moneta DAO has two governance bodies:
+The [Moneta DAO](https://monetadao.com/) has two governance bodies:

 * Token House is hosted by MON token holders who govern strategic decisions, including who should be in the Delegate House.
 It governs allocation of treasury funds and protocol upgrades.
-* Delegate House comprises of elected members who oversee day-to-day governance decisions ([source](https://monetadao.com/))
+* Delegate House comprises of elected members who oversee day-to-day governance decisions.

 To put it plainly, Moneta is structuring itself similar to many early-stage DeFi projects: tokenholders can signal vote through Snapshot and a multi-sig of trusted individuals has the power to enact (or not) the wishes of tokenholders.
-The Moneta DAO has recently raised the multi-sig threshold from 3-of-5 to 4-of-6 to address concerns of potential collusion among multi-sig signers ([source](https://commonwealth.im/moneta-dao/discussion/10509-expand-signers-on-the-monetadao-multisig)).
+The Moneta DAO has recently [raised the multi-sig threshold](https://commonwealth.im/moneta-dao/discussion/10509-expand-signers-on-the-monetadao-multisig) from 3-of-5 to 4-of-6 to address concerns of potential collusion among multi-sig signers.

-The six multisig signers are ([source](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69#readProxyContract)):
+The six multi-sig signers are:

 1. Andrés Soltermann (Moneta Co-Founder)